Jashan-1/studious/README.md

-# Scopes
+# Studious

 **From access to action** — Transform textbooks into actionable assessments, assignments, and insights.

+> ⚠️ **Warning**: Project is experimental and not intended for daily use or production use yet.

 ## Overview

-Scopes is an education technology platform designed for **India-first conditions** that helps teachers create, assign, grade, and analyze assessments based on curriculum textbooks.
+Studious is an education technology platform designed for **India-first conditions** that helps teachers create, assign, grade, and analyze assessments based on curriculum textbooks.
 Unlike traditional platforms that only provide access to reading materials, Scopes enables teachers to generate content, track mastery, and facilitate discussions—all optimized for low-bandwidth and offline scenarios.

 ## Key Features